zimka/edx-platform-1/docs/developers/source/transcripts.rst

         }

-**"transcripts/choose"** method is used for choosing which one transcripts file should be used.
+**"transcripts/choose"** method is used for choosing which transcripts file should be used.

 *Method:*
     GET